This post contains affiliate links for your convenience. View our full disclosure policy here.

 The minute I saw this giant fly swatter, I knew it would be perfect for so many educational games!
-This Alphabet SWAT! game is the perfect combination of gross motor activity and learning, engaging children and making each letter recognition feel like a great victory!
+This Alphabet SWAT!
+Letter Recognition Game is the perfect combination of strengthening gross motor skills and hands-on letter practice.
+It engages children making each letter SWAT feel like a great victory!

-This is a great game for children who may otherwise feel a bit discouraged at remembering the order of the alphabet or identifying their letters.
-The fun of finding and swatting the letters helps children overcome any initial hesitation and gives way to pride and excitement!
+This is a great activity for children who may otherwise feel a bit discouraged at remembering the order of the alphabet or identifying their letters.
+The fun of finding and swatting the letters helps them overcome any initial hesitation and gives way to pride and excitement!

 First, gather your materials: